Tri-City Americans

 Future Developments

 Toyota Center received a $4.1 million renovation over the summer of 2022, that among other things replaced all the original orange seats with new ones in team colours.
+Team ownership has at least mentioned in passing that they'd be interested in discussing a new arena at some point, though it is too early in the process for there to be any concrete plans.

 Franchise History

 The Americans are one of the founding WHL teams, starting in Calgary in 1966 as the Buffaloes and playing at the Corral.
 They were renamed the Centennials the next year and maintained that name until moving to Billings in 1977, becoming the Bighorns and playing at MetraPark Arena.
 The team moved to Nanaimo for one season in 1982-83, becoming the Islanders and playing at Frank Crane Arena, then to New Westminster, becoming the second iteration of the Bruins in 1983.
 They left Queen's Park Arena and moved south of the border in 1988, playing their first seventeen games on the road before opening the new Tri-Cities Coliseum in November.
-The area previously had had neither a spectator arena nor even ice to skate on, which meant that the Americans held their training camp and practices that first season in Walla Walla, a good thirty minutes away.
-The Americans played in the same black and gold uniforms as the Bruins had for their first two seasons owing to the owner not wanting to pay for new uniforms, before being rebranded in red, white and blue in 1990.
+The region previously had had neither a spectator arena nor even ice to skate on, which meant that the Americans held their training camp and practices that first season in Walla Walla, a good thirty minutes away.
+The Americans played in the same black and gold uniforms as the Bruins had for their first two seasons (owing to the owner not wanting to pay for new uniforms, from what I've heard), before being rebranded in the logical red, white and blue in 1990.

 Retired Numbers